-Andrew Norman is Of Counsel to the firm.
-Since joining Silverman Thompson, Mr. Norman has concentrated on the defense of clients in criminal matters.
+Since joining Silverman Thompson, Andrew Norman has concentrated on the defense of clients in criminal matters.
 He represents clients in federal court and the various courts of the state of Maryland.

 Mr. Norman has over thirty years of experience as a federal and state prosecutor.
 He served as an Assistant States Attorney for Washington County, Maryland, for nearly five years.
 During that time Mr. Norman prosecuted thousands of defendants at the district, juvenile, and circuit court levels.
 Among the matters he handled were several high profile murders including the strangulation of a Washington County man in which the jury found the defendant guilty of first-degree murder despite a ruling by the Maryland Medical Examiner’s Office that the victim had died of natural causes.